 Scientists first began studying dinosaurs during the 19th century, with the word ‘dinosaur’ coined in 1841.
 Curious then, that a 15th century bishop of Carlisle had carvings of dinosaurs on his tomb.
 These carvings look similar to the Brachiosaurus, a genus of sauropod dinosaur that lived in North America during the Late Jurassic, about 154–153 million years ago.

-Curiously, given Cumbria’s extensive coastline, there appears a lack of merfolk tales.
+Curiously, given Cumbria’s extensive coastline, there appears few tales of merfolk.
 There is the tale however of the Sea Wives.
 Women of wonderous beauty, and even just a glance from a Sea Wife’s eyes is enough to enslave mortal man.
 She passes between her own world and that of mortal man by means of a magic cloak of seal skin.
 If betrayed by her mortal husband she will thereafter return to take his children from his mortal union, and she is capable of creating great havoc: the wrecking of boats and the devastating crops.
 On an island “off the coast of Cumberland” an elderly fisherman would recount the tale of his lost love, his Sea Wife.

 The Sea Wife may be more Selkie than Mermaid.
 One tale is that the Selkie or Seal Folk can only assume human form once every seven years because they are either humans who had committed sinful wrong doing, or are fallen angels.

 Mermaids have been described as able to swim up rivers to freshwater lakes and pools, and this maybe be the origin of the Jenny Greenteeth tale, the “river hag”, often described as green-skinned, with long hair, and sharp teeth, who lures children and the elderly to the water’s edge, to drown them.
 There is the tale of Jenny Greenteeth inhabiting the flooded mine works in Plumpton Woods, Ulverston.